M66B/FairEmail/docs/FAQ-de-rLI.md

 <br />

 <a name="faq12"></a>
-**(12) Wie funktioniert die Ver- und Entschlüsselung?**
+**(12) How does encryption/decryption work?**

-Die Kommunikation mit den E-Mail-Servern ist immer verschlüsselt, außer Sie haben dies explizit deaktiviert.
+Communication with email servers is always encrypted, unless you explicitly turned this off.
 This question is about optional end-to-end encryption with PGP or S/MIME.
 The sender and recipient should first agree on this and exchange signed messages to transfer their public key to be able to send encrypted messages.

 *General*